spiral/docs/application/errors.md

 # Error Handling
-Spiral will defined set of error, exception and shutdown handles while core initiation, you can read about it more [here] (startup.md).
+Spiral will define set of error, exception and shutdown handles while core initiation, you can read about it more [here] (startup.md).
 By default spiral will work in strict mode, meaning that using undefined variables or deprecated functions will thrown an `ErrorException`.

 ## Error Handler